C2DH/ranketwo/_units/wikipedia-historical-source.md

   description:
 ---

- A lesson on Wikipedia as a born-digital source for history and how to apply digital source criticism to it.
+ A lesson on Wikipedia as a born-digital source of history and how to apply digital source criticism to it.